droodman/julia.ado/README.md

 ```
 ssc install julia
 ```

+## Documentation
+After installing, type `help jl`.
+Also see the working paper in the /doc folder above.

 ## Requirements
 * Julia 1.9.4 or later, installed following the instructions obtained via `help jl` after installing this pacakge.